xieweiAlex/English_Learning/words/2025/words-Oct-25.md

 -------------------------

+Microstrategy is an **inert** holder of Bitcoin, but Bitmine is active and engaged in Ethereum ecosystem.
+There is a question that's really **plaguing** Ethereum for a while, until its recent very dramatic turn in price.

+In my view, you are a **menace** to the public.
+You're such a little **menace** sometimes.
+It's not an **even playing field**.
+That's an insane behavior, **What now**?

+**All else being equal**, a company will reinvest profits into itself and deliver consistently more efficient solutions, which will add to its profitability, which will increase its ability to self-invest, etc., in a positive spiral.

+Last summer she began telling friends that a New Year marriage was **in the cards**.
+**pep talk**.

+> The Tractatus is a plea by a very **taciturn**, silent and precise Austrian philosopher to speak more carefully and less impulsively

+If you would **care to join** us for some recognized form of social interaction, like a drink, then we'd be fine.
+It's very amusing, **galling**, to be honest.
+I came over here with no **subterfuge**, and presented my best offer.
+The night is warm and **balmy**.
+I don't think it's **in the cards** for us.
+You're pretty much **home free**, unless you ... **blow it**.
+It could anything from some **inane** comment, to wearing the wrong kind of shorts. -
+You're very **hard to please**.

+A **beguiling** **tragicomedy**, Vicky Cristina Barcelona charms with beautiful views of the Spanish city and a **marvelously** well-matched cast.

+If anything, I was doing you a favor. - A favor?
+Yeah, I told you, he's a **hard ass**.

+I submitted a refund request for a duplicate booking on [date], case number [if you have it].
+I received an email confirmation that my claim was acknowledged, but I have not yet received the refund.

 upbraid, chide, scold, reproach, rebuke, reprimand.

+And almost no one is positioned for it because they’re still measuring their “returns” in the wrong **yardstick**.

 In Bitcoin terms, the **veil** is gone: catastrophic real losses in every traditional asset.